status-im/nim-testutils/testutils/readme.md

 ### Updating Expected Outputs

-Pass the `--update` argument to `testrunner` to rewrite any failing test with the new outputs of the test.
+Pass the `--update` argument to `ntu` to rewrite any failing test with the new outputs of the test.

 ### Concurrent Test Execution

-When built with threads, `testrunner` will run multiple test invocations defined in each test file simultaneously.
+When built with threads, `ntu` will run multiple test invocations defined in each test file simultaneously.
 You can specify `nothreads` in the _preamble_ to disable this behavior.

 ```ini
 nothreads = true